jpsaha/MOTPold/index.md

 * International Mathematical Olympiad Training Camp (IMOTC), held from April to May, leading to the selection of six students to represent India at IMO.
 * Pre-Departure Camp (PDC) held before leaving for IMO.

+The [Math Olympiad program organized by HBCSE](https://olympiads.hbcse.tifr.res.in/wp-content/uploads/2023/12/brochure-maths-Olympiad-2023-24.pdf), is the **only one** leading to participation in the International Mathematical Olympiads. **No other contests are recognized.**

 ### From Madhya Pradesh
 * [144 students](https://www.mtai.org.in/ioqm-2023/) qualified in IOQM 2023
 * [39 students](https://olympiads.hbcse.tifr.res.in/rmo-2023-results/) qualified in RMO 2023